 Test Kit available for £45

 If your result is negative, you can be reassured that research shows the chance of developing Strep B in the next 5 weeks is very small.
-If your result is positive you will be given a copy of your report to present to your Midwife or medical professional, so that your labour can be managed with antibiotic therapy and provided with any extra support needed to prevent Strep B infection being passed to your baby at birth.
+If your result is positive you will be given a copy of your report to present to your Midwife or medical professional, so that your labour can be managed with antibiotic therapy and provided with any extra support needed to prevent Strep B infection from being passed to your baby at birth.

 We understand that waiting for test results can cause additional anxieties and we wish to provide you with the best possible experience.
 Our customers must be fully aware of the process, procedure and care we take when providing testing kits so that written consent is obtained in a fully informed capacity and customer expectations are met.